-The company has offices that serve multiple lines of business in Camden, Charleston, Columbia, Florence, Greenville, and Surfside Beach, South Carolina, and in Augusta, Georgia; Dallas; Columbus, Ohio; and Nashville, Tennessee.
+The company has offices that serve multiple lines of business in Camden, Charleston, Columbia, Florence, Greenville, and Surfside Beach, South Carolina, and in Augusta, Georgia; Dallas, Texas; Columbus, Ohio; and Nashville, Tennessee.

 Blue Cross and Blue Shield of South Carolina also has life and property/casualty insurance subsidiaries, as well as a government health programs division that offers a health program for the US Department of Defense.
 The company's government programs unit administers managed care contracts for Medicare, Medicaid, and TRICARE (for military families).
 Its operating companies include Palmetto GBA, which specializes in managing Medicare benefit plans, and PGBA, which handles TRICARE contracts.

 In 2014 it processed almost 851 million claims and 20.4 billion transactions.

 Sales and Marketing